Syndicate Park Dune Restoration Project

 - to stabilize and slow down the advancing dune that is threatening residences,

-- to continue and improve access via foot and all terrain vehicles while supporting protection of the restored dune, and
+- to continue and improve access to the beach while supporting protection of the restored dune, and

 - to provide education on dune ecosystems.